Terminal49/API/docs/In Depth Guides/Container-map-embed.md

 ---
-stoplight-id: leasnylhe5su7
 tags: [map, embed]
 ---

-# Container Map Embed Guide
+# Terminal49 Map Embed Guide

-The Terminal49 Container Map allows you to embed real-time visualized container tracking on your website with just a few lines of code.
+The Terminal49 Map allows you to embed real-time visualized container tracking on your website with just a few lines of code.

 ### Prerequisites

-- Visit [getting started](https://developers.terminal49.com/docs/api/43898cdb7bad1-1-start-here#get-an-api-key) to get your developer API key and Terminal49 account.
+- You will need a [Developer API Key](https://developers.terminal49.com/docs/api/43898cdb7bad1-1-start-here#get-an-api-key) and Terminal49 account.
-- Familiarity with Shipment and Container APIs.
+- Familiarity with our [Shipments API](https://developers.terminal49.com/docs/api/d31aeeda6fa44-list-shipments) and [Containers API](https://developers.terminal49.com/docs/api/f77d723c227c1-list-containers).
 In the following examples we'll be passing a `containerId` and `shipmentId` variables to the embedded map.
 They relate to `id` attributes of the container and shipment objects that are returned by the API.
-See [Containers API](https://developers.terminal49.com/docs/api/f77d723c227c1-list-containers) and [Shipments API](https://developers.terminal49.com/docs/api/d31aeeda6fa44-list-shipments) for more information.

 ### How do I embed the map on my website?

 Once you have the API Key, you can embed the map on your website.

-1. Copy and paste the code below and insert it on yor website.
+1. Copy and paste the code below and insert it on your website.
-This will load and make the map code available through the global `window` object.
+Once loaded, this will make the map code available through the global `window` object.

 ```html
 <link rel="stylesheet" href="https://map.terminal49.com/bundle.css" />